Find Trade Colleges

 15% Freshmen Loans

-Roughly 15% of students at Ozarka College take out loans to pay for college.
-The typical student loan amount is $4,287 a year.
-The student loan default rate of 7.2% means most graduates are not struggling to pay off their loans.
+15% of Ozarka College students take out loans to afford college costs.
+The average amount of student loans is $4,287 a year.
+The school reports a student loan default rate of 7.2% which is much lower than the average rate of 10.8%!

 Students who graduate from Ozarka College with a bachelor’s degree make an average of $24,629 during the early years of their career after graduation.